One of the Best New Years Eve Traditions With Kids (+5 Epic Tips)

 Finally, do your own countdown and toast to the New Year (with sparkling grape juice, of course).
 Drop balloons from the ceiling or hop on Netflix to choose from several of their kids’ countdowns.
 We do two or three different countdowns for fun.
 And, of course, make LOTS of noise!

-Other Great New Years Eve Traditions & Activities
+More New Years Eve Family Traditions & Activities

 In years past, we have varied the activities.
 Different things work for different kids and ages!
-So, here are others that we’ve done and additional ideas to try.
+So, here are others that we’ve done and family ideas to try.

-We ALWAYS need to get the wiggles out.
-Pop See Co by Koo Koo Kangaroo (video below) and Cosmic Kids Yoga are our longstanding favorites, but a simple Youtube search usually gives us lots of options to move our bodies for 15 to 30 minutes.
+Cosmic Kids Yoga is our longstanding favorite, but a simple Youtube search usually gives lots of options to move your bodies for 15 to 30 minutes.

 DON’T LET THE BALLOON HIT THE FLOOR